Rays vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in nine of their past 10 games and have gone 6-3 in those contests.
+- The Rays have been the underdog just one time in the past 10 contests and lost that game.

 Explore More About This Game